-Our home is where current litters and future litters will be housed and we do not want anything carried in to the puppies or premises.
+Our home is where current litters and future litters will be housed and we do not want anything carried in to the

 Think of how you would feel for me to call you and tell you that your puppy is sick or has died.
 I've never had to make a call like that and hope I never will.
 Puppies are like newborn babies, until all shots are complete; they are susceptible to many different diseases and illnesses.

 Below is information on one devastating puppy virus; one that can be carried in easily if one isn't very careful.